bay20soft/multiple-flat-rates-magento2/README.md

 # Multiple Flat Rate Shipping Method Extension In Magento 2
 Version 1.0.0

-Short Description: Multiple Flat Rate shipping method is help to five different shipping method is allow to stored.
+Short Description: Multiple Flat Rate shipping extension will allow you to add 5 flat rates in as shipping method.

 Highlight Features:
 - Creates five different flat rate shipping method .
 - Allows to enable/disable each flat rate shipping method.
-- Display title for flat rate
+- Manage title for flat rates
 - Allows to choose specific countries applied
-- This extension helps to show customize error message if not applicable
+- This extension help you to show customize error message if not applicable

 How to install: